Extending the Tavis-Cummings model for molecular ensembles -- Exploring the effects of dipole self energies and static dipole moments: Population dynamics of different light-matter Hamiltonians

 For the molecular \gls{tc} model, the population dynamics of the $\ke{G;1}$ state is characterized by Rabi oscillations with a period of 80\,fs, which corresponds to an effective Rabi frequency of 52\,meV/$\hbar$ (see Fig.~\ref{fig:pop_dyn_1mgh}~a)).
 The fine structure of the oscillations is caused by the motion of the nuclear wave packet in the $\ke{G;1}$ and the $\ke{E;0}$ states.
-By including additional coupling terms in the Hamiltonian, the Rabi oscillations are preserved, but the resulting population dynamics are changed compared to the \gls{etc} simulation, which can be seen in Figs.\ \ref{fig:pop_dyn_1mgh}~b) and \ref{fig:pop_dyn_1mgh}~c).
+By including additional coupling terms in the Hamiltonian, the Rabi oscillations are preserved, but the resulting population dynamics are changed compared to the molecular \gls{etc} simulation, which can be seen in Figs.\ \ref{fig:pop_dyn_1mgh}~b) and \ref{fig:pop_dyn_1mgh}~c).
 The observed differences are mainly caused by a difference in the observed Rabi frequency, which also explains the increase in the difference with increasing simulation time.
-Taking into account only the static dipole interaction terms (Fig.~\ref{fig:pop_dyn_1mgh}~b)) or only the \gls{dse} contributions (Fig.~\ref{fig:pop_dyn_1mgh}~c)), the frequency difference leads to a 0.15 difference in population within the initial 400~fs.
-However, both contributions have opposite signs and partially cancel each other out, resulting in a maximum difference of 0.05 in the same time window (Fig.~\ref{fig:pop_dyn_1mgh}~d)).
+Taking into account only the static dipole interaction terms (Fig.~\ref{fig:pop_dyn_1mgh}~b)) or only the \gls{dse} contributions (Fig.~\ref{fig:pop_dyn_1mgh}~c)), the frequency difference leads to a maximum population difference of 0.075 and 0.10, respectively, within the initial 400~fs.
+The population difference, when only the static dipole interaction terms are included, shows a slow oscillating pattern with a frequency comparable to the Rabi frequency, whereas for the case of only \gls{dse} contributions much faster oscillations are observed.
+For the molecular \gls{etc} model (Fig.~\ref{fig:pop_dyn_1mgh}~d)) these two contributions are combined resulting in a maximum population difference of 0.10 in the same time window.
 Figures \ref{fig:pop_dyn_1mgh}~b) through d) also show the cases where the \gls{cs} transformation is not applied.
-In the case of the full \gls{etc} Hamiltonian (Fig.~\ref{fig:pop_dyn_1mgh}~d)) dropping the \gls{cs} transformation results in a negligible error.
-However, when the \gls{etc} Hamiltonian is only extended by static dipole terms; the result compares well with the \gls{tc} model.
+In the case of the molecular \gls{etc} Hamiltonian (Fig.~\ref{fig:pop_dyn_1mgh}~d)) dropping the \gls{cs} transformation results in a negligible error.
+However, if the molecular \gls{etc} Hamiltonian is only extended by static dipole terms the result is almost identical to the molecular \gls{tc} model, see Fig.~\ref{fig:pop_dyn_1mgh}~b).
+In contrast, comparing the \gls{dse}-only results (Fig.~\ref{fig:pop_dyn_1mgh}~c) with and without the \gls{cs} transformation gives a comparable result.
+This behavior, and the negligible error for the molecular \gls{etc} Hamiltonian, indicates that the population difference between the \gls{etc} and \gls{tc} models is mostly determined by the \gls{dse} contribution.